Hoyasumii/bee-movie/README.md

 Order!
 Order!

 The venom!
 The venom is coursing through my veins!
 I have been felled by a winged beast of destruction!
 You see?
 You can't treat them like equals!
 They're striped savages!
 Stinging's the only thing they know!
-It's their wa
+It's their way